Chair, 2013-14: Judy Kutulas, 20th-century American history, American women's history, media history

 Focusing on social and cultural history, students use literature, film, and propaganda to examine total war and its impact on gender, state, and society.
 How did the 19th century prepare Europeans for war?
 How did different experiences in the trenches and on the home front contribute to gender anxieties?
 Was the war an agent of progress or midwife to the brutality of the 20th century?
 Offered most years.
 Counts toward women's and gender studies major and concentration.

 This seminar examines one of history's most dramatic episodes: the Spanish conquest and colonization of what is now Latin America.
 Through reading and discussion, students examine such topics as European and indigenous perceptions of the Conquest, the role of missionaries, the imperial enterprise, the response of native peoples to the imposition of Christianity, indigenous efforts to resist Spanish domination, the ecological/biological consequences of 1492, and subsequent debates over the morality of the conquest.
 Offered periodically.
-Counts toward Hispanic studies major and Latin American/Latino studies concentration.
+Counts toward Latin American studies major and concentration.

 History 140: Pirates of the Caribbean